 Firstly, lets get a sense of proportion.
 Because FSCS protection here is actually a very minor point.

-If you have loans at a P2P lending site or if that site is holding some of your cash that is currently not on loan, the P2P site is strictly required to ringfence both the loans and cash to protect you if the P2P site goes bust.
-In other words, the money and loans are still yours and it cannot be used to pay the P2P lending site's suppliers or any banks to which it owes money.
+If you have loans at a P2P lending company or if that site is holding some of your cash that is currently not on loan, the P2P lending company is strictly required to ringfence both the loans and cash to protect you if it goes bust.
+In other words, the money and loans are still yours and can't be used to pay the P2P lending company's suppliers or any banks to which it owes money.

-However, your cash at the P2P lending site is usually held elsewhere, typically at a segregated client account at a high-street bank, such as Barclays, Royal Bank of Scotland or Lloyds.
+However, your cash is usually held elsewhere, typically at a segregated client account at a high-street bank, such as Barclays, Royal Bank of Scotland or Lloyds.

 When this happens, your unlent money is at risk if the bank itself collapses.
-However, in almost all cases where that bank folds, your unlent cash held by the platform is covered by the Financial Services Compensation Scheme.
+However, in most cases where that bank folds, your unlent cash held by the platform is covered by the Financial Services Compensation Scheme.

 To be clear, your money that is currently being lent is not protected by this scheme.
 No investments ever are or we'd all just bet on crazy things!